swyxio/ai-notes/Monthly Notes/Mar 2024 notes.md

 	- [Attention is all you need reunion at GTC](https://twitter.com/iScienceLuvr/status/1770520628455702701)
 	- [Andrej Karpathy at Sequoia's AI Ascent](https://youtu.be/c3b-JASoPi0?si=3A23D271aXdsQlIe&t=1609)
 	- industry invested [$50b in nvida, $3b in revenue](https://twitter.com/OfirPress/status/1774525467757822336)
+	- [Functional Benchmarks for Robust Evaluation of Reasoning Performance, and the Reasoning Gap](https://arxiv.org/abs/2402.19450) [Tweet](https://twitter.com/_saurabh/status/1763626711407816930?s=12&t=90xQ8sGy63D2OtiaoGJuww).
+Functional benchmarks are a new way to do reasoning evals.
+Take a popular benchmark, e.g., MATH, and manually rewrite its reasoning into code, MATH().
+Run the code to get a snapshot that asks for the same reasoning but not the same question.
+A reasoning gap exists if a model’s performance is different on snapshots.
+Big question: Are current SOTA models closer to gap 0 (proper reasoning) or gap 100 (lots of memorization)?
+		- Over the next few months, we’ll release functionalizations of more benchmarks: 100% MATH, GSM8K, HumanEval.
+Reasoning gaps for most SOTA models with model-specific prompting.
+Please reach out if you wanna help!
+	- "political culture encourages us to think that generalized anxiety is equivalent to civic duty" vs "The gods only have power because they trick people like this into doing their bidding.
+It's so much easier to just submit instead of mastering divinity engineering and applying it yourself.
+It's so scary to admit that we do have agency, if we take it." [roon vs connor leahy](https://twitter.com/npcollapse/status/1763955866665984265?s=12&t=90xQ8sGy63D2OtiaoGJuww)
 - Learning
 	- [Spreadsheets are all you need](https://spreadsheets-are-all-you-need.ai/index.html) ([HN](https://news.ycombinator.com/item?id=39700256))
 	- Intro to DSPy ([blog](https://towardsdatascience.com/intro-to-dspy-goodbye-prompting-hello-programming-4ca1c6ce3eb9), [tweet](https://twitter.com/helloiamleonie/status/1762508240359702739?s=12&t=90xQ8sGy63D2OtiaoGJuww)) In DSPy, traditional prompt engineering concepts are replaced with: